balmorelcommunity/MainResults2CSV/README.md

 ## Installation

 ### With Anaconda
-- Install anaconda/miniconda with python 3.7 (https://docs.conda.io/en/latest/miniconda.html)
+- Install anaconda/miniconda with python 3.7 [(get mini conda here)](https://docs.conda.io/en/latest/miniconda.html)
 - Open the anaconda promt
 - Navigate to the mainresults_2_gdx folder using the "cd" command and the "tab" key.
-- Create a new environment from the environment.yml file [conda instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
+- Create a new environment from the environment.yml file [(see conda instructions here)](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
 	> Run: conda env create -f environment.yml

-### pip
+### With PIP
 - to be filled, not tested...